3 JG7363

 Justin successfully overturned a decision of a Federal Circuit Judge who found that a person who ran a Tattsbet outlet under an agency agreement was an employee of Tattsbet, not an independent contractor.

-Justin successfully defended Monash University and two professors from numerous allegations of sexual discrimination and harassment in the workplace in a trial of 15 days’ duration.
+Justin successfully defended Monash University and two professors from a vast number of allegations of sexual discrimination and harassment in the workplace in a trial of 15 days’ duration.

 Justin successfully defended the Victorian Education Department from a disability discrimination claim in a trial of four weeks’ duration.
 The proceeding was later settled on appeal, the settlement being approved by the Court: [2015] FCA 902.